dbt-labs/metricflow-example/README.md

 mf tutorial
 ```

-Navigate to the template file created earlier and fill it out with the following
+Navigate to the config.yml file in the .metricflow directory created earlier and fill it out with the following
 ```yml
 dwh_schema: 'transform'
 model_path: /Users/{username}/.metricflow/sample_models  # Path to directory containing defined models (Leave until after DWH setup).
 Specify the username for your system